-For information of cohorting of patients/residents and Additional Precautions at bedside refer to $\frac{1.5.2}{1.5.2}$ and $\frac{1.5.3}{1.5.2}$, respectively.
+For information of cohorting of patients/residents and Additional Precautions at bedside refer to sections 1.5.2 and 1.5.3, respectively.

 [†]HCW can don an N95 respirator (fit-tested, seal-checked, or equivalent).
-The selection, use, training and maintenance of PPE such as N95 respirators, must be done in accordance with requirements for a respiratory protection program such as those described in CSA Z94.4-18 (R2023), in Ontario Regulation 246/22 (under Fixing Long Term Care Act, 2021), in Ontario Regulation 246/22 (under Occupational Health and Safety Act) and/or Ontario Regulation 833 (under Occupational Health and Safety Act) as applicable.
-The Program of the PPE such as applicable.
-The PPE such as a such as those described in CSA Z94.4-18 (R2023), in Ontario Regulation 246/22 (under Occupational Health and Safety Act) and/or Ontario Regulation 833 (under Occupational Health and Safety Act) as applicable.
-The PPE such as a policible of the PPE such as
+The selection, use, training and maintenance of PPE such as N95 respirators, must be done in accordance with requirements for a respiratory protection program such as those described in CSA Z94.4-18 (R2023), in Ontario Regulation 246/22 (under Fixing Long Term Care Act, 2021), in Ontario Regulation 246/22 (under Occupational Health and Safety Act) as applicable.
+7,9,73,231